-The Air Force Reserve Officer Training Corps (AFROTC) is a three-four year program designed to equip students with leadership skills and commission officers for tomorrow's Air Force.
+The Air Force Reserve Officer Training Corps (AFROTC) is a three to four year program designed to equip students with leadership skills and commission officers for tomorrow's Air Force.
 Required coursework includes lectures, a leadership laboratory practical component, panel discussions, dialogues, problem solving, and physical training.
 All coursework is completed on site at or near SDSU, with the exception of a four-week summer Field Training encampment conducted on a military base between the second and third year.

 Scholarships are available for qualified cadets, and may be applied towards tuition, lab fees, and other required items.
 In addition, scholarship students receive a non-taxable book allowance and monthly stipend.
+All third and fourth year students receive a monthly stipend regardless of scholarship status.
 Upon successful completion of the AFROTC program and all requirements for a Bachelor's Degree, cadets are commissioned as Second Lieutenants and serve a minimum of four years in the Active Duty Air Force.